Night of Power: Religious importance

-Devout Muslims practice spiritual retreat (Iʿtikāf) during the last ten days of Ramadan by staying at a mosque throughout the ten days, awaiting the Night of Power, fasting and praying throughout the night, and abstaining from sexual relations.
+Devout Muslims can practice a spiritual retreat (Iʿtikāf) during the last ten days of Ramadan by staying at a mosque throughout the ten days, awaiting the Night of Power, fasting and praying throughout the night, and abstaining from sexual relations.

 To celebrate the Night of Power, Muslim societies lit candles in mosques, offer public charity, and celebrate fast-breaking in communities.
-A special form of practise is that to pray 100 rakats.
-It is further said that whoever practises the Night of Power consciously, will be granted a wish by God.
+They also gather on this night in the Mosque for taraweeh, often praying 20 rakats.
+It is said that the rewards for good deeds on this night is equal or more to that done in a thousand months.

 Special prayers (Shi'a)

 Shi'as practice the special prayers (Amaal) of the Night of Qadr every year in mosques, tekyehs, shrines of Imams or children of Imams, Husayniyyas or their own houses.
 They stay vigilant the whole night until dawn and worship God.
 The most important practices of the Night of Qadr include congregational prayers, recitation of the Iftitah Supplication, Abu Hamza al-Thumali Supplication, and al-Jawshan al-Kabir, and collective supplications while they keep volumes of the Quran on top of their heads.
 Other rituals of the night include donations of dawn food, payment of their nadhr for the dead, feeding the poor, and emancipation of financial prisoners.

 Since the assassination of Ali occurred in the last ten days of the Ramadan month, Shi'as mourn in these nights.